The End Complete

-The End Complete is the third album by American death metal band Obituary.
-It was released on April 21, 1992.
-This album marked the return of guitarist Allen West who performed on the debut album.
+The End Complete is the third album by American death metal band Obituary, released on April 21, 1992, through R/C Records.

-This album is Obituary's best selling, with over 100,000 copies sold in the U.S. and more than 250,000 worldwide.
-It reached #16 on Billboard's Top Heatseekers chart.
-Also, the band's new logo introduced on The End Complete is the best selling shirt print in the history of Roadrunner Records.
+Background

+The album marked the return of guitarist Allen West who performed on the debut album.
+This is their first of four consecutive albums with the full classic lineup of the Tardy Brothers, Perez, West and Watkins.
 A music video was made for the title track.

+Reception and legacy

+The End Complete is Obituary's best-selling album, with over 100,000 copies sold in the U.S. and more than 250,000 worldwide.
+It reached No. 16 on Billboard's Top Heatseekers chart.
+Additionally, the band's new logo introduced on The End Complete is the best-selling shirt print in the history of Roadrunner Records.